Human uses of reptiles: In mythology and religion

 In Hinduism, snakes are worshipped as gods.
 The cobra is seen around the neck of Shiva, while Vishnu is often depicted as sleeping on a seven-headed snake or within the coils of a serpent.
-There are temples in India solely for cobras, which are sometimes called Nagraj (King of Snakes), and it is believed that snakes are symbols of fertility.
-In the annual Hindu festival of Nag Panchami, snakes are venerated and prayed to, and given gifts of milk, sweets, flowers, and lamps.
+There are temples in India solely for cobras, which are sometimes called nagaraja (King of Snakes), and it is believed that snakes are symbols of fertility.
+In the annual Hindu festival of Naga Panchami, snakes are venerated and prayed to, and given gifts of milk, sweets, flowers, and lamps.

 In religious terms, the snake rivals the jaguar in importance in ancient Mesoamerica.
 "In states of ecstasy, lords dance a serpent dance; great descending snakes adorn and support buildings from Chichen Itza to Tenochtitlan, and the Nahuatl word coatl meaning serpent or twin, forms part of primary deities such as Mixcoatl, Quetzalcoatl, and Coatlicue.".

 The Amaru, a mythological being with serpent-like characteristics, is a common motif in Andean and South American mythology.

 In Christianity and Judaism, a serpent appears in Genesis 3:1 to tempt Adam and Eve with the forbidden fruit from the Tree of Knowledge.
 In Neo-Paganism and Wicca, the snake is seen as a symbol of wisdom and knowledge.
 A legend tells that Saint Patrick banished snakes from Ireland; there are no extant native snakes there.
 The legend of Saint George and the Dragon, which has pre-Christian origins, tells that the saint, often depicted on horseback and armed with a lance, killed a dragon.

 More recently, the urban legend of New York sewer alligators holds that pet reptiles, released when they grew too large for their owners' comfort, thrived and grew to monstrous size beneath the city's streets.